 Now the Financial Times may be about to turn another corner.
 Content sales are about to eclipse advertising revenue.
 CEO John Ridding sprang this news on an FT conference in London earlier this month.
 The secret is mobility.
 By reaching paying audiences on phones and tablets around the globe, the FT is able to greatly increase its reach at almost no marginal cost.
 More important is that it now knows something about those people.

 “The real power is in data,” Ridding said.
 “We’re moving from the dark ages where people would walk into a newsagents and we wouldn’t know them but now we know pretty much everything about them.”
 Contrast that thinking to a recent Pew report that found that few newspapers are using targeted advertising to reach online readers based upon their interests.
 But the FT is a business paper, after all.

 Of course, the crossover is also influenced by the ongoing precipitous declines in print advertising.
 US newspaper ad revenues fell 7.3% year-over-year in 2011 to $23.94 billion, according to the Newspaper Association of America.
 We doubt the FT’s UK and European markets fared much better.
 Like the success stories spotlighted in Editor & Publisher, the FT is finding ways to escape the burning house before it’s too late.
 Incidentally, 60% of publishing leaders polled in one informal survey said they expect print publishers to be digital-only by 2020.

 This entry was posted on Wednesday, March 21st, 2012 at 9:46 am and is filed under Advertising, Business News, BusinessModel, Local news, Newspapers, Paywalls.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.